waelsk95l/Detection-Engineering-Lab/Phase2/Case9_LSASS_Access_Detection/README.md

-# Case 9 – LSASS Access Detection
+# Case 9 – LSASS Access Detection (Real-Time SOC Lab)

 ## Overview

-This use case focuses on detecting suspicious access to **lsass.exe**, a critical Windows process responsible for handling authentication and storing sensitive credentials.
+This use case focuses on detecting suspicious access to lsass.exe, a critical Windows process responsible for authentication and credential storage.

-Attackers often target LSASS to extract credentials using credential dumping techniques.
+In modern cyber attacks, adversaries attempt to access LSASS memory to extract credentials using techniques such as credential dumping.

+This lab is built using a real-time SOC architecture, where logs are collected live from a Windows endpoint using Sysmon and forwarded to Splunk SIEM.

 ---